 The world would say that the traditional church point of view on human sexuality being between a man and a woman who are married would seem dated and antiquated.
-Why would we give away such freedoms some in the world would say have been hard earned.
+Why would we give away such freedoms some in the world would say have been hard-earned?

 But we would tend to agree more with the world around the negative sides of sexual behaviour.
-The #metoo movement has shown us the proliferation of abuse that women (and to a lesser extent men) have endured in the film industry, in state care facilities, schools and dare we say it churches.
+The #metoo movement has shown us the proliferation of abuse that women (and to a lesser extent men) have endured in the film industry, in state care facilities, schools, and dare we say churches.
 We’d all have to agree (Christian and non-Christian) that we believe that human sexuality matters.

-Where the difference comes is that those that choose to follow Jesus and the churches historical teaching about not having sex before marriage is agreeing with God and adopting healthy boundaries in an area where we are at our most vulnerable.
+Where the difference comes is that those that choose to follow Jesus and the church's historical teaching about not having sex before marriage is agreeing with God and adopting healthy boundaries in an area where we are at our most vulnerable.

 Ancient Jewish wisdom writings put it this way: